 Sleep, Restful Sleep

 Our bodies need magnesium as it is one of our seven essential macrominerals.
-The seven required macrominerals are calcium, phosphorus, magnesium, sodium, potassium, chloride and sulfur.
-Notice they are macrominerals, not trace minerals, of which we only need, exactly, a trace of.
+The seven required macrominerals are calcium, phosphorus, magnesium, sodium, potassium, chloride, and sulfur.
+Notice they are macrominerals, not trace minerals, of which we only need, exactly, a trace.

 Please be aware of some of the contraindications of taking too much magnesium.
 Remember, too much of a good thing is not a good thing.